dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 tracks about to get hit by a train and no one is worried about how we're going to get out of the car.
 That's the gist of this article.
 There's some things coming.
-There are clearly people who are concerned about those problems, but there are only a handful of people concerned about them all as they impact each other.
+There are clearly people who are concerned about those problems individually, but there are only a handful of people concerned about them all as they impact each other.

 > Please do remember that, if you can't be bothered to explain
 > something in 200 words or less using only the 1,000 most frequent